aadish-25/devenvx-cli/README.md

 **DevEnvx CLI** is a zero-install, cross-language setup tool available directly via `npx`.
 It lets you configure full development environments (Python, Java, C++, and more) from the terminal — no downloads, no GUIs, no extra setup.
-Everything happens via trusted PowerShell scripts under the hood, but you only run one command.
+Everything happens via trusted PowerShell scripts under the hood, but you only run one command:

 ```bash
 npx devenvx